onzfonz/comp227/src/content/3/en/part3a.md

 The event handler function can access the data from the `body` property of the `request` object.

-Without the json-parser, the `body` property would be `undefined`.
+Without the JSON parser, the `body` property would be `undefined`.
-The json-parser:
+The JSON parser:

 1. takes the JSON data of a request,
 2. transforms it into a JavaScript object and
 3. attaches it to the `body` property of the `request` object

-It does all of this before the route handler is called.
+It does all of this *before the route handler is called*.

-For the time being, the application does not do anything with the received data besides printing it to the console and sending it back in the response.
+> **FYI:** For the time being, the application does not do anything with the received data besides printing it to the console and sending it back in the response.

-Before we implement the rest of the application logic, let's verify with Postman that the data is in fact received by the server.
+Before we implement the rest of the application logic, let's verify that the data is in fact received by the server.
+To do this, we'll need to be able to send data to the server.
+We'll show how to POST requests in Postman and WebStorm.

-In addition to defining the URL and request type in Postman, we also have to define the data sent in the `body`:
+In Postman, the picture below shows how also have to define the data sent in the `body`:

 ![postman post on api/tasks with post content](../../images/3/14x.png)